7 Sources

 Source: IEEE Computer Society

-In customer service, AI agents can analyze customer history, interpret tone, and provide personalized solutions, reducing the need for human intervention.
-Companies like Cohere are developing language agents that deeply understand context and adapt their responses accordingly 1.
+Customer Service: AI agents can analyze customer history, interpret tone, and provide personalized solutions, reducing the need for human intervention 1.

-Research and Development: AI agents can support R&D teams by searching research databases, analyzing market trends, and suggesting new product features.
-They can conduct simulations, test hypotheses, and recommend next steps in real-time 1.
+Research and Development: Agentic AI can support R&D teams by searching research databases, analyzing market trends, and suggesting new product features 1.

 Sales and Marketing: AI-powered agents can interact with leads across multiple channels, nurture them through the sales funnel, and personalize communication based on behavior and preferences 1.